 When we say something is an independent risk factor that means that despite having normal cholesterol, normal HDL and normal LDL levels, if you have high levels of Homocysteine- you are at risk for heart attacks and strokes.
-And that’s not all, High Homocystein levels (levels above 10) increase ones risk for dementia, Alzheimers disease, depression, heart disease and strokes.
+And that’s not all, High Homocysteine levels (levels above 10) increases ones risk for dementia, Alzheimer’s disease, depression, heart disease and strokes.

 If you look at this picture here, homocysteine is an inflammatory maker inside the blood vessels.
 It damages the blood vessels in the heart and damages blood vessels in the brain.

 There are two main variants of the MTHFR gene- (C677t and their is 1298) one is bad and the other is really bad- 1298 Is bad and C677T is really bad.